hakimshifat/ONotes1/1st Semester/Physics/Lens.md

 An equivalent lens is a lens that has the same optical properties as another lens but with different FOCAL LENGTH

+Two lens can be considered equivalent if they produce the same angle of view and same depth of field regardless of the actual focal length of the lens.

+## Equation for equivalent lens